avgupt/NeuralArt/README.md

 ## How the NeuralArt works?
 Steps to follow to convert your image into stylized image in our NeuralArt web app :
-1. **UPLOAD IMAGE**           :- Upload your image which is to converted (Content Image)
+1. **UPLOAD IMAGE**           :- Upload your image which is to converted (Content Image).
-2. **SELECT OR UPLOAD IMAGE** :- Select the style image from the provided style images or Upload your own style images
+2. **SELECT OR UPLOAD IMAGE** :- Select the style image from the provided style images or Upload your own style images.
 3. **CLICK CREATE**           :- Your image will be stylized.

 ## Target Audience: